-Keep in mind that showing kids with learning or attention issues that it’s OK not to know the answers can be a good lesson.
+Keep in mind that showing kids with learning or thinking differences that it’s OK not to know the answers can be a good lesson.
 Here are some suggestions for approaching math homework with your child.

 The Most Important Tip for Math Homework

 It’s important not to spend more than 10 to 20 minutes working through math homework that neither you nor your child knows how to do.
 Spending more time than this will probably just be frustrating for you and your child without providing much benefit.